 - Represent yourself in your interactions with our office (no parent/guardian inquiries).

 What You Can Expect of Us

-- We will listen, provide honest feedback. and provide clarity in areas with questions.
+- We will listen, provide honest feedback, and provide clarity when students have questions.

 - Walk-in advising hours will be staffed consistently.